system is the command-line interface for System Inventory and Maintenance.

 Remove a device label from a device of a host.

 The following set of commands allow you to upgrade the version of Kubernetes.
-For more information, see Kubernetes upgrade.
+For more information, see Manual Kubernetes Version Upgrade.

 Perform Kubernetes upgrade for a host.